Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: Finding the Apparent Horizon

 Furthermore, assume that the surface ${\mathcal{S}}$ can be parameterized as a level set of a function $\Phi(r,\theta,\phi)$ such that

 with $h$ being a smooth function.
 A rather tedious computation yields the following exact equation for a conformally flat, maximally sliced hypersurface:

 where $\lambda$ is given as

 In principle, given the initial data, {\it i.e.} $\gamma_{ij}$ and $K_{ij}$, one can solve (\ref{yarab}) numerically.
 But we shall attempt a perturbative solution, consistent with our approach so far.
 For this purpose, we need the extrinsic curvature in the spherical coordinates.
-The result turns out to be
+So we make a coordinate transformation from the Cartesian coordinates to the spherical coordinates.
+Then $\hat{K}_{i j}$ transforms in to a spherical tensor of which the non-vanishing components are

 where $\mathcal{P}$ {\it etc.} were defined in (\ref{denkb}).

 Following Christodoulou \cite{Chris} the irreducible mass $M_{\text{irr}}$ of the black hole can be defined in terms of the area of a cross-section of the event horizon as